 You might be a good candidate for a Funding U loan if you meet these core requirements:

 If you check these boxes, Funding U’s unique approach might be the key to securing the funds you need.
-The foundation of their lending decision rests on an academic-based underwriting model, which we’ll explore in detail next.
+The foundation of their lending decision rests on an merit-based underwriting model, which we’ll explore in detail next.

 Unlike traditional lenders who base their decisions primarily on FICO scores and income history, Funding U employs a unique, proprietary underwriting model centered on academic merit and future earning potential.
 This innovative approach replaces the need for a cosigner or an established credit history, which many undergraduate students simply haven’t had the time to build.
 Instead of looking at your financial past, Funding U analyzes data that predicts your ability to succeed professionally and repay your loan after graduation.